-Before you use your dishwasher, please fill out and mail your ownership registration card packed with the Use and Care Guide.
+Before you use your dishwasher, please fill out and mail your ownership registration card.
 This card will enable us to contact you in the unlikely event of a product safety notification and assist us in complying with the provisions of the Consumer Product Safety Act.
-Return of this card is not necessary to validate your warranty.
+THIS CARD DOES NOT VERIFY YOUR WARRANTY.

-Keep a copy of the sales receipt showing the date of purchase and /or date of installation of your dishwasher.
+Keep a copy of the bill of sale showing the date of purchase and lor date of installation of your dishwasher.
 PROOF OF PURCHASE WILL INSURE YOU OF IN-WARRANTY SERVICE.